murex/TCR/README.md

 - The base directory can be specified when starting TCR using the `-b` (or `--base-dir`) command line option.
 - When the base directory is not provided, TCR assumes that the current directory is the base directory.

+### Work directory

+TCR `work directory` is the directory from which build and test commands are launched.
+In most cases using the same value as the `base directory` is sufficient.

+In some situations (for instance on multi-component projects), it might be necessary to run build and test tools from a different directory than the one where source and test files are located.

+- The root directory can be specified when starting TCR using the `-w` (or `--work-dir`) command line option.
+- When the work directory is not provided, TCR assumes that the current directory is the work directory.

 ### Configuration directory

 If you want to save non-default TCR configuration options, customize a built-in language or toolchain, or add your own